Spelling in Gwoyeu Romatzyh: Tonal rules

-Wherever possible GR indicates tones 2, 3 and 4 by respelling the basic T1 form of the syllable, replacing a vowel with another having a similar sound (i with y, for example, or u with w).
+Wherever possible GR indicates tones 2, 3 and 4 by respelling the basic T1 form of the syllable, replacing a vowel with another having a similar sound (i with y or e, for example).
 But this concise procedure cannot be applied in every case, since the syllable may not contain a suitable vowel for modification.
 In such cases a letter (r or h) is added or inserted instead.
 The precise rule to be followed in any specific case is determined by the rules given below.

 A colour-coded rule of thumb is given below for each tone: the same colours are used below in a list of provinces.
 Each rule of thumb is then amplified by a comprehensive set of rules for that tone.
 These codes are used in the rules: